List of National Parks and Sanctuaries in West Bengal

 1. Sundarban National Park

 Popular for hosting the endangered Royal Bengal Tiger and the biggest Mangrove forest in the world, Sundarban Forests tops the list.
-Being a biosphere reserve, the forests are explored by tourists on both boats and foot.
+Being a biosphere reserve, it is recognized as India’s largest national park and dense forest, making it a great travel destination for nature and wildlife lovers.

 2. Gorumara National Park